Discover the Forgotten Rail Trail

 The Ride Experience

-Distance: Approximately 20 km round trip
+Distance - approximately a 20 km round trip

-Terrain: Mostly flat, gravel trail suitable for mountain and hybrid bikes
+Terrain - mostly flat, gravel trail suitable for mountain and hybrid bikes

 Highlights: